-If a camper's birthday falls during her stay at camp, she will receive a special treat from the camp staff and the whole camp will sing to her.
+Birthday at camp?
+We got you!
+If a camper's birthday falls during the camp session, they will receive a special treat from the camp staff and the whole camp will sing "Happy Birthday."
 If your camper would be uncomfortable with this experience, please communicate with the Camp Director so that the camp staff can arrange an alternative birthday acknowledgment.